harphub/harp-ww-feb2023/README.md

 To restore a project, first make sure that you have the [renv](https://rstudio.github.io/renv/) package installed.
 Navigate to one of the project directories and start R. Then at the command line type `renv::restore()`.
 The correct versions of all of the packages will be installed to the project.
-You may get a warning about the R version - hopefully this won't matter.
+You may get a warning about the R version - this only matters if the R version is older than 3.5.
 Do the same for the other project.
+Note that the installation could take a while!

 The notebooks can be rendered with `rmarkdown::render()`, or by clicking on __Preview__ in RStudio.